Wills & Estates Management Lawyers

 Personal Care Directive

-If you make a Personal Care Directive (also known as a Living Will) ahead of time, your relatives and Medical staff can follow your wishes for Healthcare.
+If you make a Personal Care Directive (also known as a Living Will) ahead of time, your relatives and medical staff can follow your wishes for Healthcare.
+Our Wills Preparation Lawyer team can guide you through this process.

 Power of Attorney

-Life-altering events can happen to anyone no matter your age.
-Appointing someone you trust to look after your Financial Affairs if you are unable to Will give you peace of mind.
+Life-altering events can happen to anyone no matter their age.
+Appointing someone you trust to look after your financial affairs if you are unable to will give you peace of mind.
 You love your parents, and it can be difficult to see them age.
-At some point, they might face Alzheimer’s, memory loss or dementia.
-A Power of Attorney gives someone you trust the right and Authority to manage your Assets and make important decisions on your behalf.
+At some point, they might face Alzheimer’s, memory loss, or dementia.
+A power of attorney gives someone you trust the right and authority to manage your assets and make important decisions on your behalf.

 Powers of Attorney can become active when signed or when an individual becomes incapacitated.